 In fact, I find this offering of default graphs to be a false pretense on behalf of these software.
 They give a misleading sense of proficiency.
 Do not be fooled by how quickly you can graph data using such software.
 You, the designer, must conceptualise the graph beforehand, either by having a mental image of you want to achieve or, even better, by having several competing forms.

 “Writing takes thought.
 You can’t just plug your results into a computer program and hope to have readable, useful paragraphs.
 Similarly, graphics takes thought.
 You can’t just plug your results into a graphics program and hope to have readable, useful graphs”

 As with any statistical estimator, also with a data graph estimator it holds that its design must be informed by certain principles and standards for evaluating accuracy in estimation.
 I collect these principles as qualities of data graphs.

 Pen and paper

-Although it is understandable for novices to rely on software to make graphs at first, over time and with plenty of practice you will learn that packaged solutions are quite limited in their offerings.
+Although it is understandable for novices to rely on canned solutions from software to make graphs at first, over time and with plenty of practice you will learn that these packaged solutions are quite limited in their offering.

 The greatest data graphs of all time have nearly always begun with a pen and a piece of paper or at least a mental image thereof (image courtesy of WikiHow):

-This is how I design every new form of graph.
-I use the Graph Workflow model as a guide for drawing some doodles, which I translate into visual implantations and retinal variables.
-Starting with pen and paper certainly helps think out-of-the-box and design graphs with novel features.
+This is how I start designing every new form of graph.
+I use the Graph Workflow model as a guide for drawing some doodles, which I then translate into visual implantations and retinal variables.
+Starting with pen and paper helps think out-of-the-box and design graphs with novel features.
 Some examples are provided in the homepage of Graph Workflow.